Skip to content

 Hike, then see a show at Tuacahn

-Jump over a canyon and see the incredible outdoor Tuacahn Amphitheatre in neighboring Padre Canyon.
+Plan an incredible outdoor experience at Tuacahn Amphitheatre in neighboring Padre Canyon.
 With Broadway musicals from May to October and performances throughout the year, this canyon is also a must-see.
-Or shop their Saturday Market for local art, crafts, food and free entertainment.

 Boy on mountain bike jumping from wooden ramp.